smallfoxx/smallfoxx.github.io/_posts/2020-01-11-Classes,-Nested-Modules,-and-Sharing-Values.md

 . $useBlock
 ```

-Now the module loads the class from the Classes.psm1!
+Now the module loads the class from Classes.psm1!

-This means that we're now sharing select object between modules without having to constantly pull and update the object every time we want to use it or make a change to it.
+This means that we're now sharing select objects between modules without having to constantly pull and update the object every time we want to use it or make a change to it.
 At the same time, we can coexist with unique properties among each iteration.

 ## Example Code ##